Display to header level

-When creating your event, remember to choose a site that provides the opportunity to tell a good story, is easily accessible, and will provide a good visual backdrop for the event.
+When creating your event, remember to choose a site that provides the opportunity to tell a good story, is easily accessible, and will provide a winning visual backdrop for the event.
 It is best (but not always essential) that the site is in the legislator’s district.
-In order to reinforce the importance of future state conservation investments, the site ideally will have been conserved with state conservation funding.
+To reinforce the importance of future state conservation investments, try choosing a site that has your organization conserved with the help of state conservation funding.

-If you already have a relationship with your legislator, contact him/her directly to discuss the event and what he/she would like to see.
+If you already have a relationship with your legislator, contact them directly to discuss the event and what they would like to see.

 If you do not yet have a working relationship with your legislator, call their district office and ask who handles scheduling in the district.
-You will likely work with the legislator’s staff at first, and may or may not end up talking with the legislator directly during the planning process. (find your legislator)
+You will likely work with the legislator’s staff at first and may or may not end up talking with the legislator directly during the planning process.
+(Find your legislators’ contact information)

-In addition to your legislator and his/her staff, you’ll want to think strategically about whom to invite.
-You want your legislator to see the breadth of support for conservation but you don’t want so many voices that the messages you wish to convey become muddled.
+In addition to your legislator and their staff, you’ll want to think strategically about whom to invite.
+You want your legislator to see the breadth of support for conservation, but you don’t want too many voices since it might muddle the messages you wish to convey.
 Here are some participants to consider:

 While touring the site, you will want to let your legislator know why the conservation project is important and how state funding made it possible.
-Give tangible examples of how the community at large has benefited from the land being conserved.
-Examples of benefits include a new place for families to exercise and play together, securing a source of local food, protecting clean water, improving quality of life for community members and protecting the community’s rural quality.
+Give tangible examples of how the community at large has benefited from the land your organization is conserving.
+Examples of benefits include a new place for families to exercise and play together, securing a source of local food, protecting clean water, improving quality of life for community members, and protecting the community’s rural quality.

 Do not use generalities; be specific about how your community has benefited.
 If possible, give details about the economic benefits of the project, such as the sales a farm generates, the number of visitors to a park or trail, or increased sales by nearby businesses.